nlp reframing image

 Reframing meaning for yourself

 For example, if you are trying to lose weight by eating healthy foods, possibly in smaller portion sizes, and exercising more – that is a good strategy to lose weight.
 But you may feel hungry at times and that might prompt unhealthy snacking as a reaction.
 Feeling hungry within that context can then mean that you are doing really well in sticking to your healthier way of eating.
 It shows that your body is noticing that you are eating less and exercising more and that you are taking good steps towards being healthier.
-So feeling hungry is transient because your body is adjusting and will reset its hunger response levels, and this is proof that you are on track.
+So feeling hungry is transient because your body is adjusting and will reset its hunger response levels.
+This is all proof that you are on track.

-Similarly with stopping smoking: if you feel emotionally scratchy as your body’s chemical balance adjusts it is a sign that you are giving up – you are being successful, stay with it.
+Similarly with stopping smoking.
+If you feel emotionally scratchy as your body’s chemical balance adjusts it is a sign that you are giving up.
+You are being successful, stay with it.

 The example I remember from my NLP training was “it is good that you are confused because that shows you are learning something new”!
 How true, as we reconfigure ideas and introduce new concepts there are times when confusion is a necessary precursor to understanding.